Patrick Henry: Early life (1736–1759)

 Religion played a key role in Henry's life; his father and namesake uncle were both devout and were both major influences in his life.
 Nevertheless, he was uncomfortable with the role of the Anglican Church as the established religion in Virginia, and he fought for religious liberty throughout his career.
 Henry wrote to a group of Baptists who had sent a letter of congratulations following Henry's 1776 election as governor, "My earnest wish is, that Christian charity, forbearance and love may unite all different persuasions as brethren."
 He criticized his state of Virginia, feeling that slavery and lack of religious toleration had retarded its development.
 He told the Virginia Ratifying Convention in 1788, "That religion or the duty which we owe to our Creator, and the manner of discharging it, can be directed only by reason and conviction, not by force or violence, and therefore all men have an equal, natural and unalienable right to the free exercise of religion according to the dictates of conscience, and that no particular religious sect or society ought to be favored or established by law in preference to others."

 View of Rural Plains near Totopotomoy Creek in Virginia.
 Henry was reportedly married to Sarah Shelton in the parlor.

-In 1754, Henry married Sarah Shelton, reportedly in the parlor of her family house, Rural Plains.
-(It also became known as Shelton House.)
+In 1754, Henry married Sarah Shelton, reportedly in the parlor of her family house, Rural Plains (which also became known as Shelton House).
 As a wedding gift, her father gave the couple six slaves and the 300 acre Pine Slash Farm near Mechanicsville.
 Pine Slash was exhausted from earlier cultivations, and Henry worked with the slaves to clear fresh fields.
 The latter half of the 1750s were years of drought in Virginia, and after the main house burned down, Henry gave up and moved to the Hanover Tavern, owned by Sarah's father.

 Henry often served as host at Hanover Tavern as part of his duties and entertained the guests by playing the fiddle.
 Among those who stayed there during this time was Thomas Jefferson, aged 17, en route to his studies at the College of William & Mary, and who later wrote that he became well acquainted with Henry then, despite their age difference of six years.
 Jefferson in 1824 told Daniel Webster, "Patrick Henry was originally a bar-keeper", a characterization that Henry's biographers have found to be unfair; that his position was more general than that, and that the main business of Hanover Tavern was serving travelers, not alcohol.
 William Wirt, Henry's earliest biographer, rejects Jefferson's suggestion that Henry's profession was a bartender but notes it would have been "very natural in Mr. Henry's situation" to do what was necessary to ensure that guests were properly seen to.